Cadbury: 1900–1969

 In 1905, Cadbury launched its Dairy Milk bar, a high quality product with a greater proportion of milk than previous chocolate bars.
 Developed by George's son, George Cadbury Jr (along with his research and development team), it was the first time a British company had been able to mass-produce milk chocolate.
 From the beginning, it had the distinctive purple wrapper.
-It was a great sales success, and became the company's best selling product by 1914.
+It was a great sales success, and became the company's best-selling product by 1914.
 The stronger Bournville Cocoa line was introduced in 1906.
 Cadbury Dairy Milk and Bournville Cocoa were to provide the basis for the company's rapid pre-war expansion.
 In 1910, Cadbury sales overtook those of Fry for the first time.

 Cadbury's Milk Tray was first produced in 1915 and continued in production throughout the remainder of the First World War.
 More than 2,000 of Cadbury's male employees joined the British Armed Forces, and to support the British war effort, Cadbury provided chocolate, books and clothing to the troops.
 George Cadbury handed over two company-owned buildings for use as hospitals – "The Beeches" and "Fircroft", and the management of both hospitals earned the War Office's highest award.
 Factory girls, dubbed 'The Cadbury Angels', volunteered to do the laundry of injured soldiers recovering in the hospitals.
 After the war, the Bournville factory was redeveloped and mass production began in earnest.
 In 1918, Cadbury opened their first overseas factory in Hobart, Tasmania.
 A trainline was also built for easier access to Hobart.
 Of the 16 women who came to Tasmania to set up the factory, seven are known to have returned to the UK, two married and stayed in Tasmania, two did not marry but stayed and five left no record.

-In 1919, Cadbury merged with J. S. Fry & Sons, another leading British chocolate manufacturer, resulting in the integration of well-known brands such as Fry's Chocolate Cream and Fry's Turkish Delight.
+In 1919, Cadbury merged with Fry's, resulting in the integration of well-known brands such as Fry's Chocolate Cream and Fry's Turkish Delight.
 In 1921, the many small Fry's factories around Bristol were closed down, and production was consolidated at a new Somerdale Factory, outside Bristol.